M12S Phase 1 Strategy and Mechanics

 In the final stage of this encounter, precise positioning and coordination become crucial to success.
 Here’s a breakdown of the complex maneuvers required:

-1. Wall Positioning for Melees: Melee players position near the wall to ensure AoE spreads are directed away from tanks.
+- Wall Positioning for Melees: Melee players position near the wall so AoE spreads travel away from tanks.

 Tactical Execution and Responses